Canton, North Carolina: History

 The prehistoric peoples built a total of four earthwork mounds at the site.
 Three have been excavated, the last two platform mounds in the 1960s prior to residential development.

 European Americans did not begin to settle here until the late 1780s, following the American Revolutionary War, United States independence, and gaining cessions of land to the US by the Cherokee.
 By 1790, Jonathan McPeters was farming the banks of the Pigeon River at the site where Canton developed.
 Around 1815 the first church was built in what was to become Canton; it was called the Locust Old Field Baptist Church.
-"Old Field: is a common term referring to areas cultivated or occupied by the Cherokee people, as this was known to be part of their traditional homelands.
+"Old Field" often referred to areas cultivated or occupied by the Cherokee people, as this was known to be part of their traditional homelands.

 Canton was founded in 1889 as "Buford".
 Later that same year, the name was changed to "Vinson".
 The name was changed to "Pigeon Ford" in 1891, and to "Canton" in 1893.
 The town was named for Canton, Ohio, the source of the steel for the bridge that was built across the Pigeon River.

 Canton's river location enabled the development of industry that used water power.

 Peter G. Thomson had built Champion Coated Paper Company of Hamilton, Ohio into one of largest manufacturers of paper in the United States.
 He visited Western North Carolina in 1905 looking for a location for a pulp mill to supply his company.
 The area had large forests that would supply timber.
 Leaders of communities farther to the west tried to convince Thomson to choose their areas.
-While the timber supplies were greater to the west, Thomson wanted areas with more spruce and settled on Canton, which had the type trees Thomson wanted, enough land for a mill, and the Pigeon River to move logs to the mill.
-Thomson later realized the river did not have enough of a slope, so railroads were used to move logs instead.
+While the timber supplies were greater to the west, Thomson wanted areas with more spruce and settled on Canton, which had the type trees Thomson wanted, enough land for a mill, and the Pigeon River to move logs to the mill (Thomson later realized the river did not decline sufficiently, so railroads were used to move logs instead).
 Construction on the mill began in 1906.
 Many of the workers also had farms that they had to return to, so immigrants were hired to do much of the work.